Ideanomo/weather-app/README.md

 # Weather App

-A small weather app using React and Node.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A small weather app using React, Express, Node and MongoDB..

 ### Available Scripts